 Genesis 1:1-3.
 In the beginning, God created the heavens and the earth.2 The earth was without form and void, and darkness was over the face of the deep.
 And the Spirit of God was hovering over the face of the waters.
 3 And God said, “Let there be light,” and there was light.

 All life begins with God.
 In the beginning, God….

 Some would say that life began from nothing.
 In the beginning there was nothing… and then BANG!
 There was something.
 Besides being impossible this theory of origins is also very depressing.
 A life from nothing is nothing.
 It is meaningless.
 It is without form and void.

 But the Bible tells us that our life comes from the creative act of God.
 That only God can bring shape and fullness to a formless and void world.
 And only God can bring shape and fullness to our meaningless and empty lives.

 How?
 How does God give our lives meaning and significance?
 How does he fill our dark lives with light?
 The answer is a bit hidden in these first three verses of the Bible, but it is there.

 The answer is love.

-Can you see the Trinity at work in Genesis 1:1-4?
+Can you see the Trinity at work in Genesis 1:1-3?
 God the first cause of creation.
 The Spirit, hovering over the face of the deep.
 God the Son?
 Yes, he’s here too.
 He is the living Word of God – And God said.
-The word of God is the Son of God creating alongside the Father and the Spirit.
+The word of God is the Son of God through whom all creation came into existence.